fernandoparisi/Supplier-Operations-Performance-Dashboard/README.md

 # Supplier Operations Performance Dashboard

-This repository contains two Power BI dashboards that provide a comprehensive view of supplier operations and performance, designed to support procurement, supply chain, and supplier management teams in data-driven decision-making.
+This repository contains two Power BI dashboards that provide a comprehensive view of supplier operations and performance, designed to support procurement, supply chain, and supplier management teams.

 ---